ShaunCurtis/Blazr.EditContext/readme.md

     }
 }
 ```

-The context implements the `IRecordEditContext` which is used in the components.
+The context implements `IRecordEditContext` which is used in the components.

 ```csharp
 public interface IRecordEditContext